Senate Elections

 The Senate is the senior academic body of the University.
-Among other things, it advises on University academic standards, academic policies, program approvals and reviews.
+Among other things, it advises on the University’s academic standards and policies, as well as program approvals and reviews.

 The following table shows the results for the elections of the Faculty representatives:

-The following table shows the results for the elections of the Staff representative:
+The following table shows the results for the elections of the Staff representatives:

 Frequently Asked Questions (FAQ)